ethanblake4/dart_eval/docs/compiler-migration.md

 # Compiler migration to control_flow_graph

-The xv2 branch is an in-progress replacement of direct bytecode emission with an intermediate representation (IR).
-This change completes the frontend API migration and establishes analyzable IR.
-It does not complete an executable replacement compiler: instruction selection, runtime integration, and bytecode relocation remain separate work.
+The xv2 branch replaces direct bytecode emission with a control-flow graph and SSA pipeline.
+Stages 1–3 are committed.
+The current stage 4 checkpoint emits executable register instructions and integrates serialization and the public runtime.
+Runtime parity is incomplete: see [the resume notes](backend-checkpoint.md) for verified results, remaining failures, and the next steps.

 ## What to reuse